Bakaji/FramelessMovableQtWindow/README.md

 ## How to use
 Set your QMainWindow to FramelessResizableWindow

- You can give a margin as a parameter
+ You can give the window a margin by setting it as a parameter to Frameless window

 Any children you want to add to the window, you should add them to the main_widget member in FramelessResizableWindow